Managing your weight gain during pregnancyPrenatal care - managing your weight

-Most women should gain somewhere between 25 and 35 pounds during pregnancy.
-Most women will gain 2 - 4 pounds during the first trimester, and 1 pound a week for the rest of the pregnancy.
-Through the entire pregnancy:
+Most women should gain somewhere between 25 and 35 pounds (11.5 to 16 kilograms) during pregnancy.
+Most will gain 2 to 4 pounds (1 to 2 kilograms) during the first trimester, and then 1 pound (.5 kilogram) a week for the rest of the pregnancy.
+The amount of weight gain depends on your situation.

-- Overweight women need to gain less (15 - 20 pounds or less, depending on their pre-pregnancy weight).
+- Overweight women need to gain less (15 to 20 pounds or 7 to 9 kilograms or less, depending on their pre-pregnancy weight).

-- You should gain more weight if you are having more than one baby.
-Women having twins need to gain 37 - 54 pounds.
+- You should gain more weight if you are having more than 1 baby.
+Women having twins need to gain 37 to 54 pounds (16.5 to 24.5 kilograms).

 What's Causing the Weight Gain?